caspiankeyes/agi-hedge-fund/README.md

 ## **Overview**

-**Multi-Agent Debate** is the first experimental open framework that approaches debate consensus and financial markets as complex adaptive systems requiring multi-agent cognitive architectures for interpretation.
-Unlike traditional debate consensus or algorithmic trading arbitration, multi-agent debate implements a multi-agent system where each agent embodies a distinct philosophy, enabling dynamic market understanding through multi-agent decision-making and attribution-weighted consensus.
+**Multi-Agent Debate** is the first experimental open framework that approaches debate consensus and market arbitration as complex adaptive systems requiring multi-agent dynamic reflective reasoning architectures for decision-making.
+Unlike traditional debate consensus or algorithmic trading arbitration, multi-agent debate implements a multi-agent system where each agent embodies a distinct ontology, enabling dynamic market understanding through multi-agent adjudication and attribution-weighted consensus.

 > *"Markets are efficient precisely to the extent that Multi-Agent cognition can penetrate their complexity."*
 ## **Example Output**